-This month Kyann asks "How many officers are in the police station?"
-Officer Tudos has the answer!
+This month, Abhay asks "How do you turn the police car's lights on?".
+Officer Duguay has the answer!

 The "It's Elementary" series was launched in cooperation with the Durham District School Board (DDSB) and the Durham Catholic District School Board (DCDSB), and gives kids the chance to ask questions important to them.

 Even if you didn't grow up in the 50s or 60s, you're probably familiar with Art Linkletter's popular television feature, "Kids Say the Darndest Things."
 As every parent knows, when a child opens their mouth to talk, you never really know what's going to come out.
 It is this spirit of curiosity, candor and brutal honesty that's behind "Its Elementary."